ChrisDuffley/stationPlaylist/readme.md

 ## SPL touch mode

 If you are using Studio on a touchscreen computer running Windows 8 or later and have NVDA 2012.3 or later installed, you can perform some Studio commands from the touchscreen.
 First use three finger tap to switch to SPL mode, then use the touch commands listed above to perform commands.

+## Version 20.09

+* Various column navigation commands will behave like NVDA's own table navigation commands.
+Besides simplifying these commands, it brings benefits for low vision users and other benefits.
+* Vertical column navigation (Control+Alt+up/down arrow) commands are now availible for Creator, playlist editor, Remote VT, and Track Tool.

 ## Version 20.07